 They lowered their microphones down into their well and heard a sound they would never forget: the sound of human voices crying out in agony.
 It was the most bloodcurdling screams any of them had ever heard, and the group quickly realized they had discovered a Well to Hell.

-People are quick to relate this apparent harbinger of death to the legendary Mothman of West Virginia, which started showing up right before the Silver Bridge collapsed.
+People are quick to relate this apparent harbinger of doom to the legendary Mothman of West Virginia, which started showing up right before the Silver Bridge collapsed.
 The way people describe these two beings are so similar that one is left to wonder if there really are creatures out there that show up when something bad is going to happen.
-So if you see a large scary birdman on the way to work, maybe it would be better to just turn around and go home.
+So, if you see a large, scary birdman on the way to work, maybe it would be better to just turn around and go home.